jlbrewe/ProductivityTracker/README.md

 ```
 https://github.com/jlbrewe/ProductivityTracker.git
 ```
-To install node modules, you will need to have Node.js installed and use this command in the main folder:
+To install node modules, you will need to have Node.js installed and use these commands in the main folder:
 ```
 npm install
 npm install react-to-json